riffnshred/nhl-led-scoreboard/README.md

 <img  width="210" src="https://raw.githubusercontent.com/riffnshred/image_bank/master/nhl-led-scoreboard/documentation/indicators.png"> <img  width="210" src="https://raw.githubusercontent.com/riffnshred/image_bank/master/nhl-led-scoreboard/documentation/network_indicator.png"> <img  width="210" src="https://github.com/riffnshred/image_bank/blob/master/nhl-led-scoreboard/documentation/intermission_indicator.png"> <img  width="210" src="https://raw.githubusercontent.com/riffnshred/image_bank/master/nhl-led-scoreboard/documentation/end_of_game_indicator.png">

+### Update checker
+**NEW for V1.3.0**

+Now the scoreboard has an Update checker option where it will show a green line on top of the screen if there is a new Major or minor update.
+To use it simply add the `--updatecheck` flag to the command line you use to run the board and set it to true of false like so `--updatecheck=True`.

+If you are using an other repo that is a fork of this one you can set to check that repo for updates instead like so: `--updaterepo="user/nameoftherepo"`.
+The repo can be the name (eg `riffnshred/nhl-led-scoreboard`) or the github URL (eg `https://github.com/riffnshred/nhl-led-scoreboard`).

 ## Time and data accuracy
 For this version, the scoreboard refreshes the data at a faster rate (15 seconds by default, don't go faster than 10).
 This does not change the fact that the data from the API is refreshed every minute.
 The faster refresh rate allows catching the new data from the API faster.